GeertJohan/yubigo/readme.md

 This project is licensed under a Simplified BSD license.
 Please read the LICENSE file.

+#### Todo
+ - parallel connection
+ - removing the usage of a map in Verify()
+ - test files
+ - more documentation

 ### Installation

 Installation is simple.
 Use go get: